 If you’re like me, you grew up watching and reading the Little House on the Prairie.
 If you have the opportunity to visit the Laura Ingalls Wilder Museum in DeSmet, SD, take it!

-We flew into Sioux Falls, South Dakota (SD) and made our way a couple of hours to DeSmet to visit one of the primary areas of my childhood nostalgia.
-I grew up watching this tv show every week and read the entire series of books, so it was a bit of a dream to get to see some of the area where she lived in person.
+We flew into Sioux Falls, South Dakota (SD), and made our way a couple of hours to DeSmet to visit one of the primary areas of my childhood nostalgia.
+I grew up watching this tv show every week and read the entire series of books, so it was a bit of a dream to get to see some of the areas where she lived in person.

 Settlers were moving west, and farming was one of the common ways that people made a living.
 Life was hard but in many ways, it was much simpler than today.
 There was a lot of strength and beauty in life, and people who worked hard tended to get ahead.

 Get to see where she and her family lived for a time in DeSmet, South Dakota.
 There are several fun places to visit in this small town!

 Some links in this article may be affiliate links, which means that if you purchase through them, I receive a small commission.
 This will never cost you extra.
 Please read the disclosures to learn more.

 Following are the places you can visit in DeSmet, SD, that Laura Ingalls and her family are associated with.

 - Ingalls Homestead—The Ingalls Homestead Farm is located at 20812 Homestead Rd, De Smet, SD 57231.
 In the summer (May 25 – September 2) it is open daily from 9 to 7, and in the fall (September 3 – October 31) it is open from 9-5.
 The homestead is closed in the winter.
 There are lots of activities for people and children, including carriage rides, and the cost for a day visit is $15.

 - DeSmet Cemetery—This cemetery is where Laura’s immediate family was buried.
 It’s located on a map here: DeSmet, South Dakota.